AFINITOR DISPERZ is contraindicated in patients with hypersensitivity to everolimus, to other rapamycin derivatives, or to any of the excipients.

 What is AfiniTRAC?

-AfiniTRAC is a treatment and reimbursement support program provided by Novartis Pharmaceuticals Corporation for patients who are prescribed AFINITOR DISPERZ.
+AfiniTRAC is a treatment and reimbursement support program provided by Novartis Pharmaceuticals Corporation for eligible patients who are prescribed AFINITOR DISPERZ.

 What are the benefits of enrolling in the AfiniTRAC program?